 Of course this does not prevent me from being full of shit, so I appreciate your willingness to hold me accountable to my words.
 Please feel free to challenge, question or comment by using the email link here: Contact John

 Many believe that humanity has crossed tipping points leading irreversibly to the extinction of all complex life on earth.
 While the certainty of this assertion is debatable, it is clear that proceeding on our current trajectory ensures extreme disaster.
 Millions have already died from environment related causes, by some measures more than World War II.
-Billions are in jeopardy.
+Billions are in jeopardy, mostly poor people of color in the southern hemisphere who did the least to cause the climate crisis.
 I'm not alone in my belief that the following changes must be promptly enacted.

 1. Population, production and extraction of resources must all be severely limited.
 Every gram of plastic and metal can and should be recycled.
 We can sit back and watch as population is reduced by starvation, drought, epidemic and warfare or we can manage our presence on the planet intelligently and compassionately.